Gromwind/allenar.github.com/source/_posts/2014-11-04-is-it-a-tree-is-it-a-bush.markdown

 ![alt text](https://allenar.github.com/images/IMG_23.JPG "Beware the Foreman!")

-After making a fairly good dent to the lower branches and the tops towards and lefthand side I had to go overseas to work for a couple of weeks.
+After making a fairly good dent to the lower branches and the tops towards and left-hand side I had to go overseas to work for a couple of weeks.
 Not wanting to lose momentum I hired some labour while I was away.
-The petrol chipper / shredder did a really good job on the stuff that had been cut down and we even managed to reclaim a little bit of the garden but it was definitely going to be shortlived.
+The petrol chipper / shredder did a really good job on the stuff that had been cut down and we even managed to reclaim a little bit of the garden but it was definitely going to be short-lived.

 ![alt text](https://allenar.github.com/images/IMG_24.JPG "Labour")

-More sawing and plenty of late nights working away with only the light of a headtorch to guide me and eventually I got to this.
+More sawing and plenty of late nights working away with only the light of a head torch to guide me and eventually I got to this.

 ![alt text](https://allenar.github.com/images/IMG_25.JPG "Getting there")